smartrent/grizzly/README.md

 - Test queued commands
 - Better CommandClass Lookup
 - SmartStart
-- Add `Null` CommandHandler
+- Add `Null` CommandHandler (see `Handlers` below)
 - Command.decode_params should be {:ok, params} or error
 - Update code base to `Grizzly.ZWave` types
 - Associations on adding a node? - probably add an option to `Grizzly.Inclusions.add_node/1`??
 - Pass handler to send_command? - add ability to opt out the default handlers
 - Test inclusion timeout handling
-- Tag tests to not run all by default - (ie timeout sets and stuff - should run in CI)
+- Tag tests to not run all by default - (ie timeout sets and stuff - should run all tests in CI)
 - Monitor commands
 - Figure out messages from Grizzly format
   - {Grizzly, command_name, command}